 If you are employed now, before you click the "On" button to activate Shared Career Interests:

-So, consider your other options before joining a LinkedIn Shared Career Interests.
+So, consider your other options before joining LinkedIn Shared Career Interests.
 LinkedIn provides more information on this page: Learn more.

 For the last few decades, employers have been more interested in hiring a "passive candidate" (someone who is, presumably, happily employed and not looking for a new job), and less interested in hiring an "active candidate" (someone actually looking for a new job).
 Crazy, but real nonetheless.

 Notice also that one of the bits of information which is made available to recruiters (above) is the date you "flagged" yourself as open to new opportunities.
 So, LinkedIn is telling them how long you have been an "active candidate."

 Time or the tight labor market may change this negative view, or LinkedIn's credibility and business acumen may overcome it for LinkedIn Active Candidates.